SAP-archive/teched2021-DEV163/exercises/ex1/README.md

 <br>![Integration Suite landing page](/exercises/ex1/images/CI_LandingPage.png)

-## Run through the Exercise 1 steps
+## Exercise steps

-This part of the tutorial can be divided into the following chapters:
+Run through the exercise steps in the given order.

 ### [Create a re-usable message mapping](exercises/ex1/ex11)
 Within the integration package assigned to you, create a re-usable message mapping to map from XML to JSON.